Crowds queue for queen’s coffin as Charles spends quiet day

 The military procession underscored Elizabeth’s seven decades as head of state as the national mourning process shifted to the grand boulevards and historic landmarks of the U.K. capital.

-The 900-year-old Westminster Hall is now the focus of events, as the queen lies in state until Monday.
+Archbishop of Canterbury Justin Welby, the spiritual leader of the Church of England, wore a high-visibility vest emblazoned with the words “Faith Team” as he spoke to mourners.

+Welby, who led a service for the royal family when Elizabeth’s coffin reached Westminster Hall, paid tribute to the queen as “someone you could trust totally, completely and absolutely, whose wisdom was remarkable.”

 Thousands have already paid their respects, filing past the casket draped with the royal standard and topped with a diamond-encrusted crown.

 People old and young, dressed in dark suits or jeans and sneakers, walked in a steady stream through the historic hall, where Guy Fawkes and Charles I were tried, where kings and queens hosted magnificent medieval banquets, and where previous monarchs have lain in state.

-After filing past the casket, most mourners paused to look back before going out through the hall’s great oak doors.
+After passing the coffin, most mourners paused to look back before going out through the hall’s great oak doors.
 Some wiped away tears; others bowed their heads or curtseyed.
 One sank onto a knee and blew a farewell kiss.

 Keith Smart, an engineer and British Army veteran, wiped away tears as he left the hall.
 He had waited more than 10 hours for the chance to say his goodbye.